-The transcription plan left with Censor Ryan by Mr. Shepard, after consultation with "practical after consultation with "practical broadcasters", was as follows: Policing of the Man-in-the-Street program could be done effectively in the following manner.

-(a) Equip the interviewer's microphone with a device whereby he has one second control of the air.

-(b) Use a production man to stand beside him and aid in the selection of the participants.

-(c) Do not ask the name, address, home town, reason why in town, occupation.

-(d) Carefully select questions that have not the remotest relation to Army, Navy.
+The transcription plan left with Censor Ryan by Mr. Shepard, after consultation with "practical after consultation with ""practical broadcasters", was as follows: Policing of the Man-in-the-Street pro-gram could be done effectively in the following manner. (a) Equip the interviewer's microphone with a device whereby he has one second control of the air. (b) Use a production man to stand be-side him and aid in the selection of the participants. (c) Do not ask the name, address, home town, reason why in town, occupation. et. of participant. (d) Carefully select questions that have ont the remotest relation to Army, Navy.